-Since 2006, Suman has written for a variety of print and online publications including TIME Inc., The Discovery Channel, The Baltimore Brew, Seattle Business Magazine, About.com and The Daily Beast, where she covered film and television premieres as an entertainment reporter.
+In the past decade, Liz has also written for TIME, Inc., AOL News, The Discovery Channel, The Baltimore Brew, Seattle Business Magazine, About.com, Business Insider, PayScale, Total Beauty and The Daily Beast, where she covered film and television premieres as an entertainment reporter.

-Suman has also contributed to a variety of book projects as a writer, editor and researcher, including: The Man in the Rockefeller Suit: The Astonishing Rise and Spectacular Fall of a Serial Imposter (Viking, 2011), Kris Jenner…and All Things Kardashian (Simon & Schuster, 2011) and Wildflower: An Extraordinary Life and Untimely Death in Africa (Random House, 2009), a nonfiction release about the life and murder of wildlife conservationist Joan Root that is being adapted to the screen by Working Title Films in a feature film starring Julia Roberts.
+She has contributed to a number of books and memoirs as a ghostwriter, writer, editor and researcher, including: The Man in the Rockefeller Suit: The Astonishing Rise and Spectacular Fall of a Serial Imposter (Viking, 2011), Kris Jenner…and All Things Kardashian (Simon & Schuster, 2011) and Wildflower: An Extraordinary Life and Untimely Death in Africa (Random House, 2009), a nonfiction release about the life and murder of wildlife conservationist Joan Root.

 In addition to editorial work, Liz has a decade of experience copywriting for private companies and individuals from the real estate, art, business, beauty, hospitality and fashion industries.
 Clients have included Corcoran, Coldwell Banker, the Northwest Literacy Foundation, BeBiotin and The Rising States.

 From 2009 to 2016, Liz served as the director of communications for Klughaus New York, a gallery and creative agency representing fine artists with roots in street art and graffiti.
 She has curated exhibits for Art Primo in Seattle since 2014, and has curated or produced murals, special exhibits and installations for galleries and brands around the country, including DKNY, Max Fish, Bud Light and Vulcan Industries.
 In 2008, Liz co-founded the New York City Type-Off™, an annual typing competition for east coast typewriter enthusiasts.